 The months of the year in Spanish are, luckily, incredibly similar to the ones in English.
-Since both the English and the Spanish words come from Latin, you’ll be able to master the Spanish months in no time.
+Since both the English and the Spanish words come from Latin (check our guide on the history of the Spanish language for more on that), you’ll be able to master the Spanish months in no time.

 Months of the Year in Spanish

 As you can see, the months in Spanish are pretty similar to the ones in English.
 For the most part, the only change in the Spanish vocabulary compared to English is the change in vowels.
 And you should look out for small changes so you don’t accidentally say april, may instead of abril, mayo.

 Since the months in Spanish share a common root, this becomes a great opportunity for students to learn Spanish pronunciation with this vocabulary.
 It won’t take you very long to master the different Spanish words, so you can focus on making sure you are saying them perfectly!

 For example, make sure you are saying agosto and not ah-guh-sto.
 The same goes for octubre, not ahk-tu-bre.
 These tend to be the most difficult months for Spanish learners to say correctly, so the best time to perfect your pronunciation is right from the beginning!